archerydwd/wordgame/README.md

 =
 ###The End

-Now navigate to http://46.105.16.62 and you should have the wordgame.
+Now navigate to the ip and you should have the wordgame.

 Thanks for reading.